 Cloud Computing Services: A Global Strategic Business Report

-Key players in this marketplace include Akamai Technologies Inc., Amazon Web Services Inc., CA Technologies Inc., Caspio Inc., Dell Inc., Eucalyptus Systems Inc., ENKI LLC, Flexiant Limited, Google Inc., Hewlett-Packard Development Company L.P., IBM Corporation, Joyent Inc., KloudData Inc., Layered Technologies Inc., Microsoft Corporation, Netsuite Inc., Novell Inc., OpSource Inc., Oracle Corporation, Rackspace Hosting Inc., Red Hat Inc., Salesforce.com Inc., Skytap Inc., Terremark Worldwide Inc., Yahoo!
-Inc., among others.
+Major players covered in the report include Akamai Technologies Inc., Amazon Web Services Inc., CA Technologies Inc., Caspio Inc., Dell Inc., Eucalyptus Systems Inc., ENKI LLC, Flexiant Limited, Google Inc., GoGrid, Hewlett-Packard Development Company L.P., IBM Corporation, Joyent Inc., KloudData Inc., Layered Technologies Inc., Microsoft Corporation, Netsuite Inc., Novell Inc., OpSource Inc., Oracle Corporation, RightScale Inc, Rackspace Hosting Inc., Red Hat Inc., Salesforce.com Inc., Skytap Inc., and Verizon Terremark, among others.

-The research report titled “Cloud Computing Services: A Global Strategic Business Report” announced by Global Industry Analysts, Inc., provides a review of noteworthy market trends, growth drivers and challenges.
-The report in addition also enumerates recent acquisitions, and other strategic industry activities.
-The report offers demand estimates and projections in US$ for all major geographic markets including the United States, Canada, Japan, Europe (France, Germany, Italy, UK, Spain, Russia and Rest of Europe), Asia-Pacific (Australia, China, India, South Korea and Rest of Asia-Pacific), Latin America (Brazil, and Rest of Latin America), and Rest of World.
+The research report titled “Cloud Computing Services: A Global Strategic Business Report,” announced by Global Industry Analysts, Inc., provides a comprehensive review of market trends, issues, drivers, company profiles, mergers, acquisitions and other strategic industry activities.
+The report provides market estimates and projections in US$ for all major geographic markets including the United States, Canada, Japan, Europe (France, Germany, Italy, UK, Spain, Russia, and Rest of Europe), Asia-Pacific (Australia, China, India, South Korea, Rest of Asia-Pacific), Latin America (Brazil & Rest of Latin-America) and Rest of World.
 Service segments analyzed in the study include Business-Process-as-a-Service (BPaaS), Software-as-a-Service (SaaS), Infrastructure-as-a-Service (IaaS) and Platform-as-a-Service (PaaS).

 About Global Industry Analysts, Inc.